Keglev/inventory-service/docs/api/endpoints/analytics.md

 # Analytics — Endpoints

+<a id="analytics-summary"></a>
+# Analytics Summary

+Overview and quick links to analytics summary endpoints.

 Light index of Analytics endpoints (generated from OpenAPI tags).
 Use the ReDoc anchor to jump to details: `../redoc/index.html#tag/Analytics`.

 | Method | Path | Summary |